saisree-sudo/E-Commerce-Sales-Analytics/README.md

 3. Customer Analysis
 4. Business Intelligence

-## Important Note
-The included CSV is a small sample dataset for learning and testing.
-Replace it with a larger real-world dataset before using the project as a major portfolio project.

 ## Resume Description
 Developed an end-to-end E-Commerce Sales Analytics solution using Python, SQL and Power BI to analyze sales, profitability, product performance, regional trends and discount patterns.